Skip to content

 What is the cheapest white label AI receptionist platform?

-As of June 2026, VoiceAIWrapper's $29/month Starter (up to 5 clients) is the lowest platform fee, but you pay Vapi or Retell directly for voice on top, and the signed BAA only appears on the $499/month Pro tier.
-Synthflow's $29 Starter has no white-label at all.
+As of July 2026, VoiceAIWrapper's $29/month Starter (2 client accounts, +$15 each additional) is the lowest platform fee, but you pay Vapi or Retell directly for voice on top, and the signed BAA only appears on the $499/month Pro tier.
+Synthflow no longer offers a self-serve white-label tier at any price; its white-label is Enterprise-only.
 For agencies that want a real white-label path without a second vendor, Trillet's $99/month Studio plan (3 sub-accounts) or $299/month Agency plan (unlimited) is the better value once included features and compliance are counted.

 Is Synthflow still $1,400/month for agencies?

-No. Synthflow retired the legacy $1,400/month Agency plan for new users and moved self-serve customers to pay-as-you-go pricing with no white-label rights.
-To resell under your own brand in June 2026 you buy the white-label and reseller toolkit at $2,000/month, or sign an Enterprise contract that starts around $30,000 per year.
+No. Synthflow removed its self-serve fixed tiers entirely, including the legacy $1,400/month Agency plan, and moved self-serve customers to pay-as-you-go usage with no white-label rights.
+To resell under your own brand as of July 2026 you sign an Enterprise contract that starts around $30,000 per year (roughly $2,500/month) plus pay-as-you-go usage.
+A widely circulated "$2,000/month white-label toolkit" figure appears in some third-party write-ups, but it is not a standalone published Synthflow tier; Synthflow gates white-label behind Enterprise.

 How much does ChatDash cost per month?